anthonyesau/blender-prefs/readme.md

 bpy.utils.user_resource('CONFIG')
 ```

-This should be something along these lines:
+The result should be something along these lines:
 ```
 // Linux
 ~/.config/blender